• Default font size

 A:

-The AEOI Portal is ready for financial institutions to sign up with effect from 3 July 2017.
-A financial institution with reportable accounts can only open its AEOI account via the AEOI Portal.
+The AEOI Portal has been ready for financial institutions to sign up since 3 July 2017.
+A financial institution with reportable accounts can open its AEOI Account via the AEOI Portal.
 A Guide to Account Registration is available in the AEOI Portal.

 back to top